||Volume 17, Number 3

 • Thanks to the efforts of Drs.
 Rodman and Austin, paying our dues has become much more manageable.
 If you have not yet paid your dues, please log in to the ORS website where you can pay by Paypal or CC: https://www.optometricretinasociety.org/membership-dues/

 • If you have an interesting retinal case to share, please consider contacting Dr. Bedwell.
 She is always looking for great cases to share with our readers.

 Be safe, keep in touch, and I hope to see many of you in December at the ORS Retina Update.

 President, Optometric Retina Society

 MAKE THE DIAGNOSIS

 Answer appears later in newsletter.

-Which of the following images represents active toxoplasmosis?
+Which of the following OCT images represents hyperreflective foci?